oracle-samples/oci-opensearch-samples/README.md

 Over the past year, we have achieved remarkable milestones with the release of several key AI/ML and observability features that align with the industry's growing focus on Large Language Models (LLMs) and Retrieval Augmented Generation (RAG).
 Highlights of these releases include:

-KNN Plugin: Enabling semantic and hybrid search with support for various search engines such as Lucene, Faiss, and nmslib.
+* **KNN Plugin**: Enabling semantic and hybrid search with support for various search engines such as Lucene, Faiss, and nmslib.
-Ingestion Pipelines: Automating the generation of document embeddings during ingestion.
+* **Ingestion Pipelines**: Automating the generation of document embeddings during ingestion.
-Pretrained Model Support: Seamlessly registering and deploying pretrained embedding models by simply specifying the model name.
+* **Pretrained Model Support**: Seamlessly registering and deploying pretrained embedding models by simply specifying the model name.
-BYOM (Bring Your Own Model): Allowing users to register and load custom pretrained models from an Object Storage Bucket.
+* **BYOM (Bring Your Own Model)**: Allowing users to register and load custom pretrained models from an Object Storage Bucket.
-GenAI Connector: Providing access to hosted LLM models for chat, embeddings, text completion, and summarization, with support for dedicated model endpoints.
+* **GenAI Connector**: Providing access to hosted LLM models for chat, embeddings, text completion, and summarization, with support for dedicated model endpoints.
-Data Science Connector: Extending access to a wider range of LLM models vetted by the Oracle Data Science Team, with enhanced control over deploying and hosting traditional ML, CV, and LLM models.
+* **Data Science Connector**: Extending access to a wider range of LLM models vetted by the Oracle Data Science Team, with enhanced control over deploying and hosting traditional ML, CV, and LLM models.
-RAG and Conversational Search: Enabling users to perform RAG and conversational search by registering and deploying their LLM models in OpenSearch using GenAI or Data Science connectors.
+* **RAG and Conversational Search**: Enabling users to perform RAG and conversational search by registering and deploying their LLM models in OpenSearch using GenAI or Data Science connectors.
-Data Prepper: Preparing for GA release to preprocess data from diverse sources for ingestion into OpenSearch.
+* **Data Prepper**: Preparing for GA release to preprocess data from diverse sources for ingestion into OpenSearch.
-Automated RAG Pipeline: Simplifying the complexity of setting up RAG pipelines through a guided OpenSearch console tool, with auto-generated code available for download.
+* **Automated RAG Pipeline**: Simplifying the complexity of setting up RAG pipelines through a guided OpenSearch console tool, with auto-generated code available for download.

+<br><br>

 With the upcoming 2.15 version release, we are excited to introduce new features, including:

-AI Agents
+* AI Agents
-Learn to Rank
+* Learn to Rank (LTR)
-Dashboard Conversational Assistant Agent
+* Dashboard Conversational Assistant Agent
-Automated Data Chunking
+* Automated Data Chunking

+<br><br>
-Our Vision
+# Our Vision
 A major objective for our team is to address customer pain points, reduce adoption barriers, and accelerate the development of LLM-powered applications.
 To achieve this, we aim to:

-Share comprehensive code samples to reduce development overhead and costs.
+* Share comprehensive code samples to reduce development overhead and costs.
-Promote new feature releases through engaging blog posts with accompanying code snippets.
+* Promote new feature releases through engaging blog posts with accompanying code snippets.
-Establish a dedicated repository as the definitive resource for all current and future code samples.
+* Establish a dedicated repository as the definitive resource for all current and future code samples.
-This repository will not only support our upcoming blog post and feature releases but also serve as a central hub for subsequent code contributions.
+* This repository will not only support our upcoming blog post and feature releases but also serve as a central hub for subsequent code contributions.
 By providing these resources, we anticipate a significant reduction in Jira tickets within our incident queue, ensuring a smoother and more efficient customer experience.

 Through this initiative, we aim to foster greater awareness of our service and empower customers to leverage the full potential of OCI OpenSearch¿s cutting-edge capabilities.

+<br><br>

 # Code Samples In This Repository
 - [OpenSearch seemless integration with LangChain and GenAI Service Leveraging the Oracle Accelerate Data Science NoteBook](./opensearch-integration-with-langchain)